 npm run dev

 This command will start the development server and open your application in the default web browser.
-You can interact with the 3D space and see real-time presence and video conferencing from other participants.
+You can navigate the Matterport 3D space and invite other participants to join.

 2. Test the Application